matrix-org/gsoc/_projects/email-bridge.md

 ### And this is where you come in

 We'd like you to build a Email bridge to Matrix.
-This would ideally take the form of a bridge process that handles it's own SMTP traffic rather than using an existing mail server, and would bridge messages to and from Matrix rooms based upon the room membership rather than any kind of storage in the bridge.
+This would ideally take the form of a bridge process that handles its own SMTP traffic rather than using an existing mail server, and would bridge messages to and from Matrix rooms based upon the room membership rather than any kind of storage in the bridge.
 This is typically what we call a gateway bridge where the user has to do no extra configuration to make rooms magically bridge!